 Frog Spirit Animal

-When the frog or toad is your spirit animal, you are blessed with good fortune and the exceptional potential to transform any area of your life that you want to improve.
+When the frog is your spirit animal, you are blessed with good fortune and the exceptional potential to transform any area of your life that you want to improve.

-If a frog or toad make themself known to you, whether in real life or through art, the media, or elsewhere – pay attention.
+If a frog makes themself known to you, whether in real life or through art, the media, or elsewhere – pay attention.
 There are no coincidences.
 Your spirit animal serves as a guide, bringing you messages from the Universe to help guide you on our soul’s journey.

 The frog spirit animal reminds you to live up to your potential.
 If you ever find yourself envying others or even feeling jealous in some way, it’s always a sign that you are not fully utilizing your own unique gifts.
 Within you is the power to be an expert when you utilize your gifts.
 The frog spirit animal is here to remind you to spend time understanding what you have to bring to the world and to take the time and effort that it takes to maximize your potential in these areas.
 This is how you live an exalted life.